Azure/Azure-Network-Security/Azure DDoS Protection/DDoS Mitigation Alert Enrichment/README.md

 5. Enter the company domain in the form of @company.com.
 6. Enter only the workspace name where DDoS Protection logs are stored.

+## Post-Deployment

+There are steps that must me done to configure the Logic App after it is deployed:

+1. From the Logic App resource, click the Identity blade.
+2. Ensure Status is On.
+3. Click Azure Role Assignments.
+4. Click Add Role Assignment.
+5. Assign the Reader role to the scope of your choice.
+6. Click the Logic App Designer blade.
+7. For the first Send Email step (Connections), click Add New.
+8. Authenticate with the account that will be used to send the notification emails.
+9. Select the same account for the second Send Email step.
+10. Save the Logic App.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a